cisc7610/homework1/README.md

     100
 ```

+## Tasks

+To complete the assignment, perform the following tasks

-## Write code to create the database tables
+### Write code to create the database tables

 Implement the missing TODO entries in the [`createSchema()`](https://github.com/cisc7610/homework1/blob/master/runSqlite.py#L21)
 function.
 The schema should follow the above entity-relationship diagram.